Tarunsharma-20/Spotify_Music_Analysis/README.md

 ### Project Overview

-- Welcome to the Spotify Songs Analysis Dashboard!This project analyzes a comprehensive Spotify dataset to evaluate song popularity, identify genres, and explore correlations between instrumentalness, valence, and key.
+- Welcome to the Spotify Music Analysis Dashboard!This project analyzes a comprehensive Spotify dataset to evaluate song popularity, identify genres, and explore correlations between instrumentalness, valence, and key.

 - It aims to uncover trends and generate a detailed report for a Power BI dashboard.